LucaTheHacker/PrometheusF6005/README.md

 ## Notes

 Software may break if you log in your ONT web interface, or if you make any kind of HTTP request to your ONT.
 For some reason, ZTE decided that the ONT should not be able to handle multiple sessions at the same time.
+To automatically recover from this, when `collector.go` receives and error will wait for `ONT_SLEEP_QUIT` seconds and kill the program, forcing it to restart due to docker container policies.

 ###### The code sucks, I know.
 I wrote it with a bad headache and no sleep.